Skip to sidebar

 Integrated groups in pre-primary education

-Integrated preschool groups are available in all school districts.
-An integrated preschool group consists of six children receiving special or intensive support and ten peers, for a total of 16 preschoolers.
-General support is also provided according to the children's needs.
+There are integrated preschool groups in all school districts.
+An integrated preschool group has a total of 16 preschoolers.

-The activities of all preschool groups, including integrated ones, are based on the national preschool curriculum, the Tampere City preschool curriculum, and other city guidelines on the organization of support.
+The activities of all preschool groups, including integrated ones, are based on the national preschool curriculum guidelines, the City of Tampere’s preschool curriculum, and other city-specific policies regarding the organization of support.

 Support provided in the group

-The group has two early childhood education teachers, one childcare worker, and an assistant if needed.
-In addition, the group's staff works closely with the early childhood education special education teacher, or VE, and the school's special education teacher.
-The group offers more support than other preschool groups.
-The preschool staff also works closely with student welfare professionals, i.e., the school psychologist and school counselor.
+The group is staffed by two early childhood education teachers, one childcare worker, and an assistant as needed.
+In addition, the group’s staff works closely with the early childhood special education teacher (veo) and the school’s special education teacher.
+More support is available in this group than in other preschool groups.
+The preschool staff also collaborates with student welfare professionals, namely the school psychologist and the school counselor.

-Children receiving special or intensive support may have a variety of support needs, which may relate to learning, language skills, behavior, motor skills, hearing, or vision, for example.
-Children are selected for the group based on their growth and learning path, i.e., their place of residence and support needs.
+The support needs of children receiving support can vary widely; they may relate to, for example, learning, language skills, behavior, motor skills, hearing, or vision.
+Children are selected for the group based on their growth and learning path—that is, based on their place of residence and their support needs.

 Continuity from early childhood education to preschool and then to basic education